The intersection of 35th Avenue NE at NE 85th Street is the heart of the Wedgwood neighborhood and is its main commercial center.

 Grantor-Grantee index, King County property sales 1911; 1941-1943.
 Puget Sound Regional Archives at Bellevue University, Bellevue, WA.
 Accessed January 9, 2013.

 HistoryLink Essay #3345: Laurelhurst Thumbnail History.

-Jon Jarvis: Our thanks to Mr. Jarvis for sharing his memories of Wedgwood in the 1940s and 1950s.
+Jon Jarvis: Mr. Jarvis shared his memories of Wedgwood of the 1940s and 1950s.
 He described the present QFC site which was vacant until the first grocery store building (Tradewell) in 1959.

 Mill Village: Yesler on Union Bay by Eleanor Boba, May 2016.

 Men Behind the Seattle Spirit: The Argus Cartoons.
 H.A.
 Chadwick, editor, 1906.
 Seattle Room RB.0 Ar38M, Seattle Public Library (Central.)